LtAstros/react-widgets/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+Credit to the [React Tutotial](https://www.udemy.com/course/react-redux/) done by Stephen Grider for making this application.

 ## Available Scripts